 Where to stay for Pinnacles National Park

-For Pinnacles, you can stay in Salinas town as there are a ton of hotel options like the Hampton Inn Salinas.
+For Pinnacles, you can stay in Salinas town as there are many hotel options like the Hampton Inn and Suites Salinas.
 Salinas is also a cute town to explore and grab food in after exploring Pinnacles National Park.

 Recommended by Francesca of Homeroom Travel

-California has several world famous wine regions and San Francisco makes an ideal base to explore them all as they can be reached in a few hours drive.
-Napa and Sonoma Valleys are famous wine country getaways from San Francisco.
+California has several world-famous wine regions, and San Francisco makes an ideal base to explore them all as they can be reached in a few hours’ drive.
+Napa and Sonoma Valleys are famous wine country getaways from San Francisco Bay Area.

-Paso Robles and Healdsburg are known for their small town charms, vineyards and amazing bed and breakfasts and Inns.
+Paso Robles and Healdsburg are known for their small-town charm, vineyards, and amazing Bed and Breakfasts and Inns.

 17. Paso Robles